awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-chromebook-client.md

 ## Gestures<a name="chromebook_gestures"></a>

-The following are the gestures that are supported for the Amazon WorkSpaces Chromebook client application\.
+The following gestures are supported for the Amazon WorkSpaces Chromebook client application\.

 Single tap
 Equivalent to a single click in Windows\.